ultrazohm/ultrazohm_sw/docs/source/getting_started/onboarding/onboarding.rst

 The following steps set up your UltraZohm and provide tutorials to use different functions of the system.

 #.
 Refer to :ref:`SystemOverview` to get a high level idea what the UltraZohm is about.
 #.
-Follow the :ref:`UltraZohmSetup` guide to setup a local workspace
+Refer to :ref:`platform_architecture` to get a better understanding of the UltraZohm platform.
 #.
+Follow the :ref:`UltraZohmSetup` guide to setup a local workspace.
-Complete the UltraZohm :ref:`Tutorials`
+#.
+Complete the UltraZohm :ref:`Tutorials`.

 Your UltraZohm is now set up and ready to be used.
 Explore the documentation for more information.